Covalent hadronic molecules induced by shared light quarks: Summary and Discussions

 To end this paper, we note again that the one-meson-exchange interaction $\Pi_{M}$ at the hadron level and the light-quark-exchange interaction $\Pi_{Q}$ at the quark-gluon level can overlap with each other.
-Hence, we may also attempt to understand the nuclear force based on the above model-independent hypothesis very roughly: a) the isoscalar $up$-$down$ quark pairs inside $proton/neutron$ can not be exchanged, forming repulsive cores; b) the other $up/down$ quarks inside $proton/neutron$ can be freely exchanged/shared/moved, inducing some interactions among nucleons.
+Hence, we attempt to understand the nuclear force based on the picture of covalent hadronic molecules very roughly: a) the $(I)J^P = (0)0^+$ up-down quark pairs inside protons/neutrons are in some sense ``saturated'', so they can not be exchanged and form repulsive cores in the nucleus; b) the other up/down quarks inside protons/neutrons can be freely exchanged/shared/moving, inducing some interactions among nucleons; c) in the multi-nucleon nucleus there can be many up/down quarks being shared, so its binding mechanism transfers into the ``metallic'' hadronic bond.
+Based on these understandings, we estimate binding energies of some nuclei using our toy model, as summarized in Table~\ref{tab:binding}.
+Finally, we propose another possibly-existing binding mechanism similar to the ``ionic'' bond, but it might only be observable in the quark-gluon plasma.